-Navigate to License in the Navigation Pane.
-In the Details Pane verify that the License Status for SIP Trunk Channels is Valid and that the number of Instances is sufficient to support the number of SIP trunk channels provisioned by Sunrise.
+Navigate to License → SIP Trunk Channels in the Navigation Pane.
+In the Details Pane, verify that the License Status is Valid and that the number of Instances is sufficient to support the number of SIP trunk channels provisioned by Swisscom.